Breakfast Egg Muffins

 Then, whisk the eggs in a large bowl.
 Add the garlic, salt, and several grinds of pepper, and sprinkle the flour and baking powder on top.
 Whisk well to combine, trying to incorporate as much of the flour into the egg as you can.
 A few lumps will likely remain.
 That’s ok!
 They’ll meld into the muffins as they bake.

-Evenly divide the egg mixture among the muffin cups, pouring it over the veggies.
-You’ll need about a scant 1/4 cup in each one!
+Evenly divide the egg mixture among the muffin cups.
+You’ll pour about a scant 1/4 cup in each one!

 Sprinkle with the feta, and bake!
 Carefully slide the egg muffins into a 350°F oven and bake until the eggs are puffed and set, 22 to 24 minutes.
-Let the muffins cool in the pan.
+Let the muffins cool in the pan before sliding a butter knife around the edges and removing them.
 Then, enjoy!

 Hand sprinkling crumbed feta over egg muffin cups

-These breakfast egg muffins are fantastic on the day they’re made, so if you have the time to make AND eat them for breakfast in a single morning, by all means, do!
-They’re also a fun addition to a brunch menu.
-Pair them with something sweet, like pancakes or coffee cake, or with avocado toast and fresh fruit!
+These breakfast egg muffins are fantastic on the day they’re made.
+So if you have the time to make AND eat them for breakfast in a single morning, by all means, do!

 I love this egg muffins recipe as written, but if you like, you can feel free to change up the veggies and cheese.
 Before you do, here are a few tips: